#Itches and ouches

 nappy_CHANGE_CAMPAIGN_rash

-Red alert: while changing your baby’s nappy today you’ve noticed an irritated bottom.
+Red alert: You noticed an irritated bottom while changing your baby's nappy today.
 Is it a nappy rash?
-How to identify one?
-How to care for it?
+How can you identify one?
+How can you care for it?

-We will guide you through the whole spectrum of reddish skin and what to do.
+We will guide you through the spectrum of reddish skin and what to do.

 What is nappy rash?